awsdocs/aws-java-developer-guide/doc_source/swf-hello.rst

    java -cp target/helloswf-1.0.jar:/path/to/sdk/lib/*:/path/to/sdk/third-party/lib/* \
      example.swf.hello.HelloTypes

 The style that you use is up to you.
-If you had no trouble building the code, buth then try to run the examples and get a series of "NoClassDefFound" errors, it is likely because the classpath is set incorrectly.
+If you had no trouble building the code, both then try to run the examples and get a series of "NoClassDefFound" errors, it is likely because the classpath is set incorrectly.